cloudera-labs/cloudera.cloud/README.md

 `cloudera.cloud` expects `ansible-core>=2.10`.

 The collection also requires the following Python libraries install to operate its modules:

   * [`cdpy`](https://github.com/cloudera-labs/cdpy)

+The collection's Python dependencies alone, _not_ the required Python libraries of its collection dependencies, are in `requirements.txt`.

-`ansible-builder` will install the Python dependencies if you wish to use that application to construct your environment.
-You may wish to use a _virtual environment_.
+`ansible-builder` can discover and install all Python dependencies - current collection and dependencies - if you wish to use that application to construct your environment.
+Otherwise, you will need to read each collection and role dependency and follow its installation instructions.

+You may wish to use a _virtual environment_ to manage the Python dependencies.

 ## Using the Collection